 People have become invested in my characters, as often happens with a series.
 Detective Lieutenant Kara Langley, her partners, Detective Carl Sullivan and Sergeant Shwinnard, are people you would trust to help in times of trouble.
 Intertwined with the cases they are working on, Kara has a network of close friends who help whenever called upon.
 Kara’s astrophysicist husband, Stewart, loves using their kitchen to experiment with innovated recipes.
 URI Professor Ruth Eddleman, Sophia Carnavale, a nurse at South County Hospital and her husband Gino and his brother Rick never fail to be there for Kara when needed.
 I think this is the key to any good series – reading about people who work together to make things better for each other.

-Right now I’ve finished writing Last Sermon for a Sinner but still need to do the background details about the village of Peace Dale.
+Right now I’ve finished writing Last Sermon for a Sinner and it will be officially launched on September 21st.
 I include information on each South County village with links if readers want to find out more about the cultural and historical places featured in the books.
 And there are always some photos for added interest.
-I expect to launch this fourth book in the Fall of 2019.
-I’ve begun, the fifth installment to the series, Last Castle in the Sand at the request of those readers living along the beach areas in southern RI.
+I’ve begun, the fifth installment to the series, Last Castle in the Sand at the request of those readers living along the beach areas in southern RI and it will be available in the fall of 2020.

 At every presentation, people ask how I moved from a writer of children’s books with their happy endings to the author of a local murder mystery series.
 I explain to them that in ZuZu’s world there are problems to solve in order to get to the happy ending she loves so dearly.
 Within a mystery, the happy ending lies in solving the cases and finding the culprit – making sure justice is served.
 This comprises an adult’s happy ending.